 3. Prevents the risk of cancer

 Capsaicin in jalapenos kills cancer cells, particularly prostate cancer cells.
-Moreover, vitamins and flavonoids in the jalapeno peppers are powerful antioxidants that help prevent cancer and curb cell damage during pregnancy (3).
+Moreover, vitamins and flavonoidsiXA group of naturally-occurring antioxidant and anti-inflammatory compounds found in plants and fruits. in the jalapeno peppers are powerful antioxidants that help prevent cancer and curb cell damage during pregnancy (3).

 4. Provides relief from headaches